fms-lab/julia-doc-ja/doc/src/manual/faq.md

 Links to each of these download types can be found on the download page at [https://julialang.org/downloads/](https://julialang.org/downloads/).
 Note that not all versions of Julia are available for all platforms.

-### How can I transfer the list of installed packages after updating my version of Julia?

-Each minor version of julia has its own default [environment](https://docs.julialang.org/en/v1/manual/code-loading/#Environments-1).
-As a result, upon installing a new minor version of Julia, the packages you added using the previous minor version will not be available by default.
-The environment for a given julia version is defined by the files `Project.toml` and `Manifest.toml` in a folder matching the version number in `.julia/environments/`, for instance, ` .julia/environments/v1.3`.

-If you install a new minor version of Julia, say `1.4`, and want to use in its default environment the same packages as in a previous version (e.g. `1.3`), you can copy the contents of the file `Project.toml` from the `1.3` folder to `1.4`.
-Then, in a session of the new Julia version, enter the "package management mode" by typing the key `]`, and run the command [`instantiate`](https://julialang.github.io/Pkg.jl/v1/api/#Pkg.instantiate).

-This operation will resolve a set of feasible packages from the copied file that are compatible with the target Julia version, and will install or update them if suitable.
-If you want to reproduce not only the set of packages, but also the versions you were using in the previous Julia version, you should also copy the `Manifest.toml` file before running the Pkg command `instantiate`.
-However, note that packages may define compatibility constraints that may be affected by changing the version of Julia, so the exact set of versions you had in `1.3` may not work for `1.4`.